TOLD BY VICTOR DRURY

 There was no retaining wall at the Bight, and a road ran from

 the Customs House around the hill, occupied by private

 Adelaide Street was not “cut down” for some years and to go to the old Normal School, we walked from the Valley over Dr. Hobb’s hill.
 The doctor had a stone residence, which is still standing, next to the Anglican Cathedral.

-the other corner was a Congregational Church, the Rev. Edward Griffith who
+corner was a Congregational Church, the Rev. Edward Griffith

 where Mr. R. W. Thurlow and Co. are at present.